Yesterday I voted for Donald Trump.

 - No one should be above the law.
 When Bill Clinton had that private chat on the jet with the US Attorney General followed quickly by the Department of Justice and the FBI deciding not to prosecute, Clinton lost me forever.
 If any other government employee had kept those emails on a server in a bathroom linen closet, they would be facing prison time.
 But Clinton does it and gets elected President?
 Not if I can help it.

-All the way home from the pooling place I kept thinking it would have been nice to vote for someone I believe will be a good President.
+All the way home from the polling place I kept thinking it would have been nice to vote for someone I believe will be a good President.
 But who knows, maybe Trump will surprise me by governing well.
 Miracles do happen.
 But unless the Lord God Almighty intervenes, all I know is my hopes and expectations will be very low on November 9, no matter who’s elected.